16 Aug Sin, Virtue, Plant Medicine & Epidemics

 We stand at a unique time in evolution.
 We find substantial, fantastic and fantastical advances in technology.
-Concurrently, we have access to the wisdom of ancient texts, like the brhat trayi, and to tribes like those in the Amazon that, to date, have had minimal or zero contact with inhabitants of the “modern world.”
+Concurrently, we have access to the wisdom of ancient texts, like the Three Greats– bṛhat trayī, and to tribes like those in the Amazon that, to date, have had minimal or zero contact with inhabitants of the “modern world.”
 These are texts, tribes and communities that continue to have a relationship with nature—one that has continued without pause, for many thousands of years.
-Their knowledge of plants, healing, and cultivating a sustainable relationship with our environments are the product of thousands of years of observation and wisdom acquired from physical or divine experimentation or revelation.
+Their knowledge of plants, animals, healing, and cultivating a sustainable relationship with our environments are the product of thousands of years of observation and wisdom acquired from physical or divine experimentation or revelation.

 South American tribes and traditions like Dona Francisca’s still have a very strong, vibrant, active relationship with physical and spiritual manifestations of nature and her plants.
 How long yet will we have access to such precious resources?
 Who can say.
 If we miss this opportunity, we are unlikely to find it readily elsewhere.
 Inshallah, their wisdom will nourish, inspire and educate the rest of us before we have cut down the last tree, consumed our last teaspoon of triphala, or let our last bag of herbs mildew in our closets.

-Much of this information was further researched, refined, edited and adapted to Part VI of Dr. Claudia Welch’s book, How the Art of Medicine Makes the Science More Effective: Becoming the Medicine We Practice.
+Much of this information was further researched, refined, edited and adapted to Part VI of Dr. Claudia Welch’s book, The Four Qualities of Effective Physicians.

 [viii] dravyagunavignyana;pt I;p 35, vaidya v.m.
 Gogte. general editor S. Ramakrishnan. bharatiya vidya bhavan.
 Mumbai.
 2000.